naoshibaikyu/superbuddn/test.md

 NaoshiAnnoyed: ...
 You really are bored, aren't you?

-KayoreiHappy: Too much so.
+Kayorei Happy: Too much so.
 Hey, why don't you ask the computer if there's anything new?
 Maybe you'll get a different response.

 NaoshiAnnoyed: *[gives Kayorei an odd look]* No, I don't think so.